electron/electron/docs/tutorial/quick-start.md

 If you want to do GUI operations in web pages, you have to communicate with the main process to do it there.

-In atom-shell, we have provided the [ipc](../api/ipc-renderer.md) module for communication between main process and renderer process.
+In Electron, we have provided the [ipc](../api/ipc-renderer.md) module for communication between main process and renderer process.
 And there is also a [remote](../api/remote.md) module for RPC style communication.

-## Write your first atom-shell app
+## Write your first Electron app

-Generally, an atom-shell app would be structured like this (see the [hello-atom](https://github.com/dougnukem/hello-atom) repo for reference):
+Generally, an Electron app would be structured like this (see the [hello-atom](https://github.com/dougnukem/hello-atom) repo for reference):

 ```text